 Shadow of Freedom gives us the fact that a repressive government's first action was to abolish the Right to Bear Arms.

 Perhaps as a response to people who see the People's Republic of Haven as a criticism of the welfare state, House of Steel mentions that several other star nations created their own versions of the Basic Living Standard, but they actually managed to make it work, providing everyone with a reasonable standard of living without trashing their economies... until they got conquered by the PRH.
+Weber specifically noted that the PRH welfare system was a deliberate illustration of what happens when the welfare state goes wrong.

 Internal Deconstruction: Echoes of Honor climaxes with Honor's ragtag fleet of prisoners managing to completely surprise and destroy the Havenite task group coming to recapture and/or kill them.
 They don't even get a single missile off.